NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

     An overview of the data flow when not using pipeline parallelism: when data is passed to different parts of the model (on different GPUs), only one GPU works (either in a forward or backward way) at one time.
 This makes the GPU efficiency very low and thus not perferred.
 </div>

 Before implementing this pipeline system, the workflow in each workshop looked like the diagram above.
 During the first batch’s lifecycle (T1~T4), only one machine was working at a time; when it came time for inspection and parameter feedback (T5~T12), again just one machine was active while the others were idle (gray areas in the figure).
-Lao Wang quickly spotted the inefficiency: once the first batch moved on to the second stage, the first stage could be processing the second batch, and so on.
+Tony quickly spotted the inefficiency: once the first batch moved on to the second stage, the first stage could be processing the second batch, and so on.
 So the pipeline became:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">